Juvenile Idiopathic Arthritis

 - Pericarditis:: inflammation of the heart lining; pleuritis: inflammation of the lungs; or peritonitis: inflammation of the abdomen

 There may be no joint symptoms in the first few weeks.
-The outlook for systemic onset JIA may be difficult to predict.
+The outlook for systemic juvenile idiopathic arthritis may be difficult to predict.
 Any fever or rash usually settles, and arthritis may continue for several years before settling.

 - Inflammation of toe or finger